 RICE (Rest, Ice, Compression, Elevation)

-When it comes to rest (and I will include immobilization with this as well), our bodies require movement when healing many injuries.
+The body requires movement when healing many injuries.
 I am not saying that continuing to train like you were before the injury happened is a great idea, but I am talking general movement – attempting to keep your movements as normal as possible during the day, working range of motion in both a non-weightbearing and a weight bearing position.
 Things like that!
 Along with that, taking time to work the stabilizer muscles of the area is also highly beneficial when dealing with most injuries.

 When talking about ice, the majority of what you are doing when putting an ice pack on a limb is numbing the pain receptors.
 That’s it!
 Which brings in problem #2.
 We need swelling and inflammation to bring in the healing properties.
 If you are dulling the pain, the swelling and inflammation will be decreased.
 If the swelling and inflammation are decreased, your body will not be able to heal itself as well.
 It’s basically a downward spiral.